civilKaos82/active-record-intro-creating-tables-challenge/README.md

 To create the dogs table from Figure 1 in SQL, we would write code akin to what we see in Figure 2.
 But, now we'll want to write Active Record migrations to do this.
 An Active Record migration for creating this same dogs table is provided in the file `db/migrate/20140901164300_create_dogs.rb`, and its code can be seen in Figure 3.

-In the migration, we define a class that inherits from the class `ActiveRecord::Migration`—we get access to the behaviors necessary for working with the database through inheritance.
+In the migration, we define a class that inherits from the class `ActiveRecord::Migration[5.0]`—we get access to the behaviors necessary for working with the database through inheritance.
 Our class is named `CreateDogs`.
 The name of the class describes what this migration is doing; it creates the dogs table.

 Then we define a `#change` method for our class.
 This method defines what changes we want to make to our database.
 What change will this migration make?